hkamran80/Find-App/_pages/presskit.md

 <h2>Description</h2>
 </div>

-Find is a fast, focused iOS app that balances speed with awesome capability.
-Its main feature is to find text in printed documents, and does it extremely well.
-I value ease-of-use just as much as the user's privacy, so there are no ads or trackers to disrupt their experience.
+Find is a fast, focused iOS app that lets you find text in real life.
+It brings the power of Command + F to your phone's camera, balancing speed with awesome capability.
+I value ease-of-use just as much as your privacy, so there are no ads, trackers, or data being collected.

 Find is completely free and works 100% offline.
 The Optical Character Recognition that powers the core functionality uses on-device technology that's both fast and accurate.
 It annihilates the human eye, especially when processing hundreds of photos and producing results in seconds.